Latin America and the Caribbean

 Investing in Haiti’s future

 Haiti has one of the highest child mortality rates in the Americas — and one of the lowest inoculation rates.
 A five-year multi-funder initiative brought Haitian researchers, decision-makers and international collaborators together to improve vaccination rates.
-Researchers found that a number of factors influenced higher rates of vaccination, including greater parental awareness, increasing resources to offer improved services, and involving religious and community leaders in the dissemination of information about vaccination campaigns.
-With these findings, Haiti is now implementing new vaccination strategies and running a pilot program to improve immunization coverage.
+Researchers found that a number of factors influenced higher rates of vaccination, including greater parental awareness, increasing resources to offer improved services and involving religious and community leaders in the dissemination of information about vaccination campaigns.
+With these findings, Haiti implemented new vaccination strategies to improve immunization coverage.

 Our support is helping to: